-Police shoot Palestinian attacker after Jerusalem stabbing
+Police kill Palestinian attacker after Jerusalem stabbing

-The Magen David Adom emergency service said it treated an ultra-Orthodox man in his 20s who was stabbed in the area, saying he was in moderate to severe condition.
-It said the attacker “was shot down.”
-It was not immediately clear if the attacker was killed.
+The Magen David Adom emergency service said it treated an ultra-Orthodox man in his 20s who was stabbed, saying he was in moderate to severe condition.

-Israeli police released surveillance video in which the attacker can be seen stabbing the Jewish man and then trying to stab a police officer before being shot and falling to the ground.
-Police said they “neutralized” the attacker, and did not immediately respond to a request for clarification.
-They identified him as a 25-year-old from Salfit, in the occupied West Bank.
+Israeli police released surveillance video in which the attacker can be seen stabbing the Jewish man and then trying to stab a Border Police officer before being shot and falling to the ground.
+Police identified the attacker as a 25-year-old from Salfit, in the occupied West Bank.

 “The awareness and quick reactions by the police brought about the neutralization of the terrorist,” police said in a statement.
+Police could later be seen carrying the body away on a stretcher.

-It said large numbers of security forces were deployed to the area.
+Large numbers of security forces were deployed to the area, where they briefly clashed with a crowd of young Palestinians before dispersing them with tear gas and stun grenades.

 Damascus Gate was the epicenter of protests and clashes between Palestinians and Israeli police last spring, during the Muslim holy month of Ramadan.
 The unrest spread to other parts of the city, including a nearby holy site sacred to Jews and Muslims, eventually helping to ignite the 11-day Gaza war.